chocolateboy/jquery-pagerizer/README.md

 $('a#newer').addRel('next')
 ```

-Add the specified `rel` values to the matching element or elements.
+Add the specified `rel` keywords to the matching element or elements.

 ### findRelLinks